open-energy-transition/electric-demand-data/docs/Models/xgboost.md

 <h3>Weather</h3>

+The grid cells used for these features has a resolution of (0.25° x 0.25°) and is bounded by the respective country borders.

 <h4>Average temperature for the month</h4>
 `month_temp_avg: float`

-Calculated based on the temperature in the most populous city.
+Calculated based on the temperature in the most populous grid cell.

 <h4>Temperature rank of the month</h4>
 `month_temp_rank: int = Field(ge=1, le=12)`

-Calculated based on the temperature in the most populous city.
+Calculated based on the temperature in the most populous grid cell.

 <h4>Yearly temperature percentiles</h4>
 `year_temp_percentile_5: float`

 `year_temp_percentile_95: float`

-Calculated based on the temperature in the most populous city.
+Calculated based on the temperature in the most populous grid cell.

-<h4>Average temperature in most populous city</h4>
+<h4>Average temperature in most populous grid cell</h4>
 `year_temp_top1: float`

-<h4>Average temperature in most populous 3 cities</h4>
+<h4>Average temperature in most populous 3 grid cells</h4>
 `year_temp_top3: float`

 ## Implementation